Comments on 'How did animals spread ...'

 Straw-man argument presented in the article:

 Much of the article is based on the undocumentes assumption that scientists accuse creationists of not being able to explain how animals got distributed over the world.

-But the real argument is not how animals spread, but why we see such a clear pattern in the way they are distributed, as shortly outlined above.
+real argument is not how animals spread, but why we see such a clear pattern in the way they are distributed, as shortly outlined above.

 This article runs in the same direction: Mysterious Madagascar (Link)

 The article tries to promote 'mediated design' as an explanation to the variation in lemurs on Madagascar.

 The mitochondrial genome of the Aye-Aye (Daubentonia madagascariensis) and the Ring-tailed Lemur (Lemur catta)